 Middle School at Our Lady of Guadalupe School is a time of immense growth in academics, faith, leadership and service.
 Within the context of a supportive, faith-based community, our students learn to take growth-oriented risks; develop confidence and a sense of responsibility for their own learning process; and step up as respected role models and leaders for our younger students.

-The Middle School teaching team collaborates to create a rigorous and engaging academic program, with cross-curricular integration that encourages students to make connections and approach topics from a variety of academic disciplines and perspectives.
-Technology is integrated throughout the curriculum, and students are taught to be critical thinkers and to develop strong research and study skills.
+The Middle School faculty collaborates to create a rigorous and engaging academic program, with cross-curricular integration that encourages students to make connections and approach topics from a variety of academic disciplines and perspectives.
+Technology is integrated throughout the curriculum as well, and students are taught to be critical thinkers and to develop strong research and study skills.

-Building on the foundation in service and Catholic Social Teachings that begins in OLG’s preschool program and continues each year, our eighth graders delve into a social or environmental issue and design their own year-long service project, through the Juan Diego Graduation Project.
+Building on the foundation in service and Catholic Social Teaching that begins in OLG’s Early Learning Center and continues each year, our eighth graders delve into a social or environmental issue and design their own year-long service project, through the Juan Diego Graduation Project.

 Through outdoor education, water quality testing and restoration in Fauntleroy Creek, raising and releasing salmon with first grade buddies, and science-based field trips, OLG Middle School students engage in hands-on, real-life learning about our watershed and local natural environment.

-For more information about Middle School at OLG, view The OLG Middle School Experience.
+For more information about Middle School at OLG, contact us!